 Custom-Built Analytics and Event Databases

-Many analytics and security companies, finding nothing existing that was well suited for their purposes, have built at least part of their own analytics platforms in-house.
+Many monitoring, analytics, and security companies, finding nothing existing that was well suited for their purposes, have built at least part of their own analytics platforms in-house.
 Here are some that I’m aware of to varying levels of detail.

 Many so-called NewSQL databases are more transactional or OLTP than analytical, or otherwise blur the lines of this article, but I list them here nonetheless.